In Pole Position

 2. Prior legal framework: Act on Automated Driving (Gesetz zum autonomen Fahren)

 The Automated Act entered into force on 21 June 2017, amending the Road Traffic Act (Straßenverkehrsgesetz, "StVG"), introducing three new sections to the StVG (sections 1a et seqq).
 The Automated Act defines highly or fully automated driving functions for Germany.
-It states automated vehicles to be those using automation systems capable of: (i) the control of driving tasks (eg longitudinal and lateral control); (ii) complying with relevant traffic rules; (iii) alerting a driver to take over control (with a sufficient time buffer); (iv) being deactivated by a driver at any time; and (v) indicating when the automation system is malfunctioning (section 1a (2) (nos 1-5) StVG).
+It states automated vehicles to be those using automation systems capable of: (i) the control of driving tasks (e.g. longitudinal and lateral control); (ii) complying with relevant traffic rules; (iii) alerting a driver to take over control (with a sufficient time buffer); (iv) being deactivated by a driver at any time; and (v) indicating when the automation system is malfunctioning (section 1a (2) (nos 1-5) StVG).
 This means automated vehicles in Germany are Level 3 CAVs, since automated vehicles as such can take over driving tasks while a human must at all times be able to seize control over the car.

 The Automated Act governed data processing compliance, as a Level 3 CAV stores position and time data when using its automated faculties.
 It must also store the same data when the system prompts a driver to retake control.
 The manufacturer collects this data via a blackbox and may transmit it to authorities (including the Federal Motor Vehicle Transport Authority (Kraftfahrt-Bundesamt, "KBA") and competent state authorities) if requested.
 The relevant authorities can store this set of data to the extent necessary to determine legal claims in relation to traffic incidents (defined under section 7 (1) StVG).
 Similarly, third parties ("Dritte", a legal term lacking specificity) may receive data under the same terms, but in a depersonalised form.

 The Automated Act does not modify the StVG's liability regime.
-Thus, it maintains that both a driver, in the case of fault (section 18 StVG), and a Halter (registered vehicle keeper), irrespective of fault due to their absolute liability (section 7 (1) StVG), of an automated vehicle shall have liability when an automated vehicle using the automated systems causes damage.
+Thus, it maintains that both a driver, in the case of fault (section 18 StVG), and a Halter (registered vehicle keeper), irrespective of fault due to their absolute liability (section 7 (1) StVG), of an automated vehicle will have liability when an automated vehicle using the automated systems causes damage.

 3.1 Interim Solution and Scope

 The Autonomous Act is part of the Federal Government's aim to create "clear legal requirements" for the use of CAVs.
-In the absence of EU and international legislation (see below, 3.9), the Autonomous Act aims to create legal certainty for the operation of Level 4 ("autonomous") CAVs under regular operation within defined operating areas ("DOAs").
+In the absence of EU and international legislation (see below, 3.9), the Autonomous Act aims to create legal certainty for the operation of Level 4 ("autonomous") CAVs under operation within defined operating areas ("DOAs").
 The Autonomous Act shall serve as an interim solution, limited as to time, territory and factual scope.
-As soon as the EU will introduce legal specifications regarding type approval and the operation of automated and autonomous vehicles, the Autonomous Act will be amended accordingly.
+As soon as the EU introduces legal specifications regarding type approval and the operation of automated and autonomous vehicles, the Autonomous Act will be amended accordingly.

 Being the first of its kind, the Autonomous Act provides – as an interim solution – initial regulations on: (i) the operation of CAVs; (ii) requirements of CAVs; and (iii) requirements of technical operators, manufacturers producing CAVs and the registered vehicle keepers (Halter) of CAVs.